Rundiz/nested-set/README.md

 $NestedSet->rebuild();
 ```

+#### Check parent under children
-Or if you want to change the parent of selected item, you can check first that the new parent of selected item is under children of selected item or not.<br>
+If you want to change the parent of selected item, you can check first that the new parent of selected item is under children of selected item or not.<br>
 You can use `isParentUnderMyChildren()` method to check this and false means correct parent (new parent is not children of editing item).<br>
 To continue on this please use the data in **taxonomy_unbuild_data.sql** file.
 ```php